CtrlK

 Specificity

-Lists multiple specific concrete actions: diagnosing failures, applying Anthropic best practices, and enumerates specific areas like explicit instructions, context/motivation, examples, output/verbosity control, thinking/effort, CLAUDE.md size, and skill-description rules.
+Lists multiple specific concrete actions: diagnosing failures, applying Anthropic best practices (with enumerated areas like explicit instructions, context/motivation, examples, output/verbosity control, thinking/effort, CLAUDE.md size and skill-description rules), optimizing specific file types (CLAUDE.md, AGENTS.md, custom commands, skill files).

 3 / 3